 From the Activity Calendar, you can record who participated in each event and it will show up in each resident's StoriiCare profile.
 Family members can even receive live updates each time their loved one completes an activity.

 Practicing patient-centered care?
-StoriiCare makes it easy to go the extra mile by allowing you to record engagment levels and changes to mood during activity participation.
+StoriiCare makes it easy to go the extra mile by allowing you to record engagement levels and changes to mood during activity participation.

 StoriiCare users have reported saving an average of one hour a day on paperwork, giving them more time to spend with people in their care.

-If you think StoriiCare would make a good fit for your senior care community, start a free, 14 day trial today!
+If you think StoriiCare would make a good fit for your senior care community, book a demo today!